emeraldDev48/bashos_web/index.md

 # lastest release

-the lastest release of bashos is avalable here
+the lastest release of bashos is avalable here.

 [Release v 0.0.1]() (download comming soon)

 or, use the download link:
 ```(comming soon)```